 However, recent periods of drought and water scarcity have impacted agricultural productivity and food security.
 The availability and management of water resources impacts sustainable development and heightens vulnerability to climate change.

 Over ten years, the unemployment rate in Egypt fell from over 13 per cent to just 7 per cent in 2022.
 This decline is particularly evident among youth and women.
 Poverty, which is concentrated to the south of the country, has also declined.
 Despite this, unemployment and poverty disproportionately affect women and youth, therefore efforts to address these issues must involve these groups.

 IFAD loans are helping to reclaim land from the desert and improve agricultural productivity in the Nile valley.
 We aim to sustainably reduce rural poverty and enhance national food security by:

-- strengthening the technical skills and organizational capacity of poor rural men and women to take advantage of rural on- and off-farm economic opportunities;
+- strengthening the skills of poor rural people so they can take advantage of economic opportunities.

 - enhancing sustainable use of natural resources.